maxi1134/Home-Assistant-Config/wip list.md

 Police Detection Alert:
-Description: Monitors an image from a camera and triggers if a police officer or security guard is detected.
+Description: Monitors an image from a camera and triggers if a police lounger or security guard is detected.

 Find My Phone Command:
 Description: Initiates a command to find the user's phone when specific phrases are spoken.